Symptoms Of A Bad Starter Solenoid

 man inserting key in car ignition lock

-If turning the ignition key results in swift clicking sounds, the starter solenoid may not be getting enough electrical current to turn the flywheel and engage the crankshaft.
+If turning the ignition key results in rapid clicking sounds, the starter solenoid may not be getting enough electrical current to turn the flywheel and engage the crankshaft.

-Before replacing the solenoid, though, be sure to have it checked (or check it yourself with a multimeter), as a dead battery can cause similar symptoms.
+Before replacing the solenoid, though, be sure to have it examined (or check it yourself with a multimeter), as a defective battery can cause similar symptoms.

 2. Starter Motor Stays On After Engine Starts

-Not addressing this issue may result in the starter itself requiring replacement, which is more expensive than just the solenoid.
+Not addressing this issue may result in the starter itself requiring replacement, which is more costly than just the solenoid.

 3. Nothing Happens When Attempting Startup